Blog

 Christmas music for business: Pro tips and playlists

-Here's everything you need to know about playing Christmas music in your business, plus the most popular playlists including holiday classics to this Christmas' latest hits.
+Here’s everything you need to know about creating the perfect retail Christmas music soundscape for your business.
+Explore the most popular playlists, from holiday classics to the latest Christmas hits.

-In this guide, we cover everything you need to know about maximizing Christmas music for your business.
-Plus, 5 great playlists that can entertain your customers and boost sales this holiday season.
+This guide covers everything you need to know about retail Christmas music for your business.
+Plus, we share 5 playlists to help set the tone and boost sales this holiday season.

 Christmas music can improve customers’ moods, increase sales, and create a memorable experience.
-But when it’s overdone, it may also be counterproductive.
-Use these tips to get the most out of your Christmas music.
+But if it’s overdone or there’s too much repetition, it may also be counterproductive.
+Use these tips to get the most out of your retail Christmas music.

 1. Don’t start (or stop) playing Christmas music too soon

-Don’t jump the gun.
-Even if you started decorating for Christmas right after Halloween, you might want to wait to add Christmas music.
-Christmas music may result in some holiday fatigue if played too early - particularly for employees.
+Even if you changed your shop windows and merchandising for the Christmas season the day after Halloween, you may want to bring in the holiday music slowly.
+Too much Christmas music may result in holiday fatigue if played too early—particularly for employees.

-Make sure you don’t stop playing holiday music too soon either.
-The days between Christmas and New Year’s are an excellent opportunity to extend the Christmas feeling to your customers.
-There are ways to ease in and out of the right mix this holiday season, in tip number 3.
+Make sure you don’t stop playing holiday music too soon, either.
+The days between Christmas and New Year’s are an excellent opportunity to extend the Christmas feeling for your customers.
+A typical window to play holiday music is from the week prior to Black Friday to shortly before New Year’s, but you can subtly weave in Christmas tunes even longer by following tip #3 below.

 2. Use a streaming platform that’s legal for businesses

-Did you know that it’s illegal to use Spotify and other consumer platforms to stream music for your business?
-You need the proper licenses to play music commercially, whether you have a single restaurant or shop or hundreds of retail locations.
+Did you know that it’s illegal to use Spotify or other consumer platforms to stream music in a commercial setting?
+In order to eliminate the risk of being fined for copyright infringement, ensuring you have the proper licenses to play music in your establishments, whether you own a single venue or hundreds of locations, is key.

-Soundtrack Your Brand offers affordable monthly subscription plans with over a thousand playlists and over 98 million of songs - all licensed for business use.
+Soundtrack offers affordable monthly subscription plans with over 1500 playlists and 100 million songs licensed for business use.

-The easiest way to set this up is by utilizing our scheduling feature.
-If you drop multiple playlists into the same slot on your Soundtrack Schedule, they will play in a round-robin fashion.
-(One song from the first playlist, one song from the second playlist, one song from the third, and so on.)
+The easiest way to set this up is by utilizing Soundtrack’s scheduling feature.
+If you drop multiple playlists into the same slot on your Soundtrack Schedule, they will play round-robin: one song from the first playlist, one from the second playlist, one from the third, and so on!

 To learn more, check out our tutorial video on scheduling.